ohmydevops/smsir-php/README.md

 ### Current methods:

-All returned models in `src/Responses` directory
+All returned models are in the `src/Responses` directory

 ```php
 smsCredit(): CreditResponse